IntoTheDev/Save-System-for-Unity/README.md

 ## Features
-- Super fast in terms of performance.
+- Fast in terms of performance.
 Even simple int saving way more faster than ```PlayerPrefs.SetInt()```.
 Performance test at the end of README
 - As easy to use as PlayerPrefs
 - Can save pretty much everything (Vector, Quaternion, Array, List, Class, Struct, etc)
 - Can save assets references